AutoxingTech/axbot_restbook/docs/reference/moves.md

 ### Jack Device

-Since 2.7.0, there is a new model(codename **Longjack**), it can crawl under a rack and jack it up.
+Since 2.7.0, there is a new model (codename **Longjack**) that can crawl under a rack and jack it up.

-In a typical point-to-point task，In a typical point-to-point task, the robot should use the following sequence of commands to load a cargo and unload it to another place:
+In a typical point-to-point task, the robot should use the following sequence of commands to load cargo and unload it at another location:

-1. **Crawl under the rack** Create a move action, with `type=align_with_rack` to crawl under the rack.
+1. **Crawl under the rack**: Create a move action with `type=align_with_rack` to crawl under the rack.
-2. **Raise the jack device** When the move succeeded, call `/services/jack_up`.
+2. **Raise the jack device**: When the move succeeds, call `/services/jack_up`.
-   1. The progress of the jack device is reported from [Jack State Topic](../reference/websocket.md#jack-state).
+   1. The progress of the jack device is reported via the [Jack State Topic](../reference/websocket.md#jack-state).
    2. When the jack is fully up, the footprint of the robot will expand to accommodate that of the rack.
-   The updated footprint can be received from [Robot Model Topic](../reference/websocket.md#robot-model).
+   The updated footprint can be received via the [Robot Model Topic](../reference/websocket.md#robot-model).
-3. **Move to unload point** When the jack is fully up, create another move action `type=to_unload_point` to move to the unload point.
+3. **Move to the unload point**: When the jack is fully up, create another move action with `type=to_unload_point` to move to the unload point.
-4. **Lower the jack device** Call `/services/jack_down` to unload.
+4. **Lower the jack device**: Call `/services/jack_down` to unload.
 5. Optionally, create the next move action.
-The robot will move out of the rack point and before taking the next action.
+The robot will move away from the rack point before initiating the next action.

 | Robot Admin Screenshot  | Photo                |
 | ----------------------- | -------------------- |
 | ![](./jack_monitor.png) | ![](./jack_real.jpg) |

 :::warning
-Some parameters must be configured correctly for safe using.
+Certain parameters must be configured correctly for safe operation.
 See [rack.specs](./system_settings.md#rackspecs)
 :::

 ### Point-to-Area Move

-In addition to point-to-point move, which moves a rack/pallet from one point to another, we also support:
+In addition to point-to-point moves, which transport a rack or pallet from one point to another, we also support:

-* **Point-to-area move** This is the mostly used move, when you can't known in advance which points in target area are empty.
+* **Point-to-area move**: This is the most commonly used move when it is not known in advance which points in the target area are empty.
-* **Area-to-area move** When you want to move every rack/pallet from one area to another area.
+* **Area-to-area move**: Used when you want to move every rack or pallet from one area to another.

-In the mapping platform, one should add a rack area polygon.
-All rack points which are inside the area are considered a group.
+On the mapping platform, a rack area polygon should be added.
+All rack points within this area are considered part of a group.

-When receiving a move action with `type=to_unload_point` and `rack_area_id={SOME_ID}`, the robot will scan all rack points in that area and move to the first empty point.
-If all points are occupied, the move will failed with error `NoFreeSpaceInRackArea`.
+Upon receiving a move action with `type=to_unload_point` and `rack_area_id={SOME_ID}`, the robot scans all rack points in that area and moves to the first empty point.
+If all points are occupied, the move fails with the error `NoFreeSpaceInRackArea`.

-Some new fail reason are introduced, like:
+Several new failure reasons have been introduced, such as:

 * `InvalidRackAreaId`
 * `InvalidRackArea`